renovatebot/renovate/lib/modules/manager/ocb/readme.md

-This manager allows updating dependencies defined in build definitions for the [OpenTelemetry Collector Builder (ocb)](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder).
+Renovate uses this manager to update dependencies defined in the build definitions for the [OpenTelemetry Collector Builder (ocb)](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder).

 The `ocb` manager has no `fileMatch` default patterns, so it won't match any files until you configure it with a pattern.